Customize window layouts in Visual Studio

 Create a UI project and customize the layout

-In the New Project dialog, create a C# WPF Desktop Application and call it whatever you like.
-Pretend that this is the project where we'll be working on the user interface, so we want to maximize the space for the designer window and move other tool windows out of the way.
+Create a new C# WPF App project.
+Imagine that in this project, you'll be developing a user interface.
+You want to maximize the space for the designer window and move other tool windows out of the way.

-Press Ctrl + Alt + X to display the Toolbox.
-If the window is docked, drag it so that it floats somewhere where you'd like to position it, on either monitor.
+Press Ctrl+Alt+X to display the Toolbox window.
+If the window is docked, drag it so that it floats somewhere where you'd like to position it.

 Press F5 to put Visual Studio into debugging mode.
-Adjust the position of the Autos, Call Stack and Output debugging windows the way you want them.
-The layout you are about to create will apply to both editing mode and debugging mode.
+Adjust the position of the Autos, Call Stack, and Output debugging windows the way you want them.
+The layout you're about to create will apply to both editing mode and debugging mode.

-When your layouts in both debugging mode and editing mode are how you want them, from the main menu choose Window > Save Window Layout.
+When your layouts in both debugging mode and editing mode are how you want them, choose Window > Save Window Layout.
 Call this layout "Designer."

-Note that your new layout is assigned the next keyboard shortcut from the reserved list of Ctrl + Alt + 1...0.
+Notice that your new layout is assigned the next keyboard shortcut from the reserved list of Ctrl+Alt+1...0.

 Create a database project and layout